 The Potions Master:

 After HBP, I discounted some of the earlier conclusions this piece had been pointing at, but I decided to hedge my bets a little longer and not completely excise them.
-Indeed, most of the rest of it still plays reasonably well.
+Actually, most of the rest of it still plays fairly well.
 And, frankly, I am so thoroughly unconvinced by anything in DHs that I cannot see any reason why I should dispense with a perfectly sound theory on its account.

 By now, any number of people discussing the Potions master have cited Snape’s introductory speech about there being no foolish wand-waving or silly incantations in HIS class.
 And, to be sure, while I believe Rowling may have shown us Molly stirring her cook pots with her wand at one point (or, more likely, charming something into them), we never once in canon saw Snape or anyone else using their wand to stir a cauldron while brewing a Potion.
 Despite whatever rabbits Rowling may have chosen to pull out of her hat in an interview.
 By this time we ought to know better than to fully accept anything Rowling tells us in an interview.